thegodone/molds-branch/trunk/doc/README.txt

          MOPLOT_END

       -options
-       "mo", "grid_number", "frame_length", and "file_prefix" are prepared.
+       "mo", "mos", "grid_number", "frame_length", and "file_prefix" are prepared.

        "mo" is index of the molcular orbital. mo=0 means the lowest energy MO.
        The default value of the "mo" is not set.

+       "mos" is indeces of the molcular orbital.
+       To draw many and sequencial mos, this "mos" is prepared as "mos first_mo_index last_mo_index".
+       The default value of the "mos" is also not set

        "grid_number" is the grid number of the frame in xyz-coordinates.
        The default values are 25, 25, and 25 for x, y, and z coordinates, respectively.